HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-My component will display a list of book with an **ngFor** directive, if this list is empty, my component will display a message instead.
+Our component will display a list of book with an **ngFor** directive, if this list is empty, it will display an information message instead.

-My component has a dependency to AppService, and for the testing part, I'll use the **sinon** fake server for mocking.
+The AppCmponent has a dependency to AppService, and for the testing part, we will use the **sinon** fake server to mock http requests.

 Now we are ready for testing, let's go !

 #### 1. Node testing

-In this part, we will see the webpack configuration to launch mocha test without using the browser.
+In this part, we will see the webpack configuration to launch mocha test in Node environment.

-I'll use **mocha-webpack** to precompile webpack bundles on server side.
-But is not enough.
-Angular 2 (especially zone.js) need some part of DOM to work, this is why  I'use **jsdom** library.
+Using **mocha-webpack** to precompile bundles on server side, but is not enough, Angular 2 (especially Zone.js) need some part of DOM to work, this is why  we use **jsdom** library.

  > **webpack.test.common.js :**